Eldridge Cleaver: Black Panther Party

-In his 1978 book Soul on Fire, Cleaver made several claims regarding his exile in Algeria, including that he was supported by regular stipends from the government of North Vietnam, which the United States was then bombing.
+In his 1978 book Soul on Fire, Cleaver made several claims regarding his exile in Algeria, including that he was supported by regular stipends from the government of North Vietnam, which the United States was then at war with.
 Cleaver stated that he was followed by other former criminals turned revolutionaries, many of whom, including Booth and Smith, hijacked planes to get to Algeria.

 Split and new directions

-Eldridge Cleaver and Huey Newton eventually had a disagreement over the necessity of armed struggle as a response to COINTELPRO and other actions by the government against the Black Panthers and other radical groups, which led to Cleaver's eventual expulsion from the BPP.
-Also Cleaver's interest in North Korea and global anti-imperialist struggle drew ire from other BPP members who felt that he was neglecting the needs of African-Americans at home in the U.S. Following his expulsion from the Black Panthers in 1971, the group's ties with North Korea were quickly forgotten.
+Cleaver and Newton eventually had a disagreement over the necessity of armed struggle as a response to COINTELPRO and other actions by the government against the Black Panthers and other radical groups, which led to Cleaver's eventual expulsion from the BPP.
+Also Cleaver's interest in North Korea and global anti-imperialist struggle drew ire from other BPP members who felt that he was neglecting the needs of African-Americans at home in the U.S. On March 6, 1972, Newton formally expelled Cleaver after Cleaver called upon the Black Panthers to expel party chief of staff David Hilliard, who had assumed a leadership role while Newton and others were in prison.

 Cleaver advocated the escalation of armed resistance into urban guerrilla warfare, while Newton suggested the best way to respond was to put down the gun, which he felt alienated the Panthers from the rest of the black community, and focus on more pragmatic reformist activity by lobbying for increased social programs to aid African-American communities and anti-discrimination laws.
 Cleaver accused Newton of being an Uncle Tom for choosing to cooperate with white interests rather than overthrow them.
+The Black Liberation Army took up Cleaver's call for armed struggle.

+Fashion design

 In 1972, Cleaver left Algeria, moving to Paris, France, becoming a born again Christian during time in isolation living underground.
 He turned his hand to fashion design.
 Three years later, he released codpiece-revival "virility pants" that he called "the Cleavers", enthusing that they would give men "a chance to assert their masculinity".

 Cleaver returned to the United States in 1975 to face the unresolved attempted murder charge.
+Bayard Rustin was the chairman of the Eldridge Cleaver Defense Fund committee, which also included A. Philip Randolph, Nat Hentoff and Dorothy Height, head of the National Council of Negro Women, among others.
+In 1976, Cleaver told the New York Times that he and his wife were baptized evangelical members of the Word of Life International Church.

 By September 1978, out on bail as the proceedings dragged on, he incorporated Eldridge Cleaver Ltd. He ran a factory and a West Hollywood shop, selling his "Cleavers", which he claimed liberated men from "penis binding".
 He saw no conflict between this and his newfound Christianity, drawing support for his overtly sexual design from Deuteronomy 22.
+Cleaver told Newsweek, "Clothing is an extension of the fig leaf -- it put our sex inside our bodies.
+My pants put sex back where it should be.
 The long-outstanding charge was subsequently resolved on a plea bargain reducing it to assault.
-A sentence of 1,200 hours' community service was imposed.